chimera-suite/use-case/README.md

 This repository illustrates a running example of the Chimera software suite.

-The example is composed of several docker images, that simulates the behaviour of data pipeline from the perspective of Data Scientists and business Analysts, which have the need of using semantic web technologies (SPARQL queries and Ontology Based Data Access) to perform analytical operations and data visualization tasks.
-In addition it is showed how to persist a Spark DataFrame in HDFS.
+The example is composed of several docker images, that simulates the behaviour of data pipeline from the perspective of Data Scientists and Business Analysts, which need to use semantic web technologies (SPARQL queries and Ontology Based Data Access) for performing analytical operations and data visualization tasks.
+In addition, it is showed how to persist a Spark DataFrame in HDFS.

 ## Setup

 Here we briefly discuss the components.
-For correctly running the example is needed to run all docker images in parallel and respecting the boot order.
+For correctly running the example is needed to run all docker images in parallel and to respect the boot order.
 Please take in consideration that some docker images (Apache Hive and Apache Spark) needs several minutes to complete the startup.
 We suggest to use 5 terminal windows (one for each component), and run all images without the `-d` option to be able to check the output logs.

 For running the dockerized components is needed to have installed `docker-compose` on your local system.
 If you do not have it installed, please follow this [official guide](https://docs.docker.com/compose/install/).

 __REMARK__: The demo is described from a user's perspective.
-WE assume that whoever wants to try demo runs all the docker instances on his laptop and connects to every component from his browser.
-Consequently, in this guide all the network addresses and ports are expressed from a perspective outside the docker's virtual network.
+We assume that whoever wants to try demo runs all the docker instances on his laptop and connects to every component using his browser.
+Consequently, in this guide all the network addresses and ports are expressed from an outside the docker's virtual network perspective.

 #### 1. Apache Hive
 It simulates an `hdfs` file system.